Today I’m going to show you five proven ways for how to make money on LinkedIn.

 It’s full of professionals who are actively looking to network and make business connections.
 In short, LinkedIn offers a prime audience for selling professional services.

 To tap into the audience, first narrow down your ideal client.
 Then create regular helpful content that solves their problems and publish it as LinkedIn posts.
+And make sure you set up your LinkedIn profile the right way, to attract those ideal clients in the first place.

 If you can do this daily, or at least a few times a week, you’ll soon gain traction with the LinkedIn algorithm.
 The more you publish, the more people it will show your posts to.

 People will start to follow you and engage with your posts.
-Then you can connect with them and start conversations through direct message.
+Then you can connect with them and start conversations through direct messages.
 Soon, you’ll be able to sell your services in that way.

 Just remember to lead the conversation with a problem-solving approach that shows genuine interest, rather than being pushy and overly salesy right off the bat.